All Episodes

 But she still says that's fine because I'm vaccinated.

-But here's here's what gets me.
+But here's what gets me.

-Well, the other thing is she goes, I want you to quarantine, which I am up here in northern Wisconsin, just south of Lake Superior.
+She's telling me that, well, the other thing is she goes, I want you to quarantine, which I am up here in northern Wisconsin, just south of Lake Superior.

-You're not gonna be a spreader.
+You're not going to be a spreader.

-I said, Well, wait a minute.
+I said, well, wait a minute.

-Fauci and Fauci and CDC and Biden administration are telling us we are big spreaders despite being vaccinated.
+Fauci and CDC and Biden administration are telling us we are big spreaders despite being vaccinated.

 Who do you believe?